t1mj4cks0n/DoorSecurity/docs/README.md

 		if you have a google account you are sending files from do this:

+			>keep the smtp port and domain the same

 			>go to google accounts and sign in with your from email address

 			>turn on allow access to less secure apps